ValveSoftware/steam-runtime/doc/possible-designs.md

   * Other libraries come from: Steam Runtime
   * User's home directory comes from one of:
       - host system, unrestricted
-      - ~/.var/app/com.valvesoftware.Steam (this is what is implemented so far)
+      - ~/.var/app/com.valvesoftware.Steam (this is what is implemented in practice)
       - a private directory like ~/.var/app/com.steampowered.App440 per game

 Entirely solves: